 Is WalletHub Legit, or is WalletHub a scam?

 WalletHub is an offering by a company called Evolution Finance.
 The company was founded in 2008, according to Bloomberg, and has been mentioned numerous times in the media.
 The original product was a credit card comparison website called CardHub.
 This isn’t a WalletHub scam necessarily.
 You can still get there if you try, but most clicks on CardHub.com will end up redirecting you to WalletHub, suggesting that WalletHub is the company’s main product going forward.

 How Does WalletHub Really Work?

 Now that we know WalletHub isn’t just an elaborate ruse to steal our Social Security number, it’s time to find out what is really going on, so we can see just who is Wallet Hub.

 The big splashy graphics say that you get a credit report daily, along with 24/7 credit monitoring, and, of course, a free credit score.
 So, how does Wallet Hub really work?

 Next up, is a potential deal-breaker for some.
-It wants you cell phone number in order to “send important credit alerts and improve account security.”
+It wants your cell phone number to “send important credit alerts and improve account security.”
 I don’t like the sound of this, but that is up to you.
 Other free credit score services like Credit Karma don’t require a cell phone number.

-Once you are signed up, you do get a free credit report.
+Once you have signed up, you do get a free credit report.
 The credit report itself comes from TransUnion.
-As you may know, there are three major credit reporting bureaus, and TransUnion is one of the, so the credit report is real enough.
+As you may know, there are three major credit reporting bureaus, and TransUnion is one of them, so the credit report is real enough.

 Check out my Acorns review here.